In chapter 21 of Genesis we focused on the origin of two great cultures and how their beginnings provided a key to understanding future generations.

 At the last moment a ram is substituted for Isaac.
-He was as good as dead but God put a ram in his place (something had to die because God commanded it) so the ram took the place.
+He was as good as dead but God put a ram in his place (something had to die because God commanded it) so the ram took the place of Isaac.
 The idea of substitution, one dying for another, is introduced here.
-Of course a ram and not a lamb is offered because the lamb of God has yet to make an appearance.
+Of course, a ram and not a lamb is offered because the lamb of God has yet to make an appearance.

 3. Relationship between faith and works

-If a person is considered right with God because he believes and trusts in God what place does "works" have in the equation?
+If a person is considered right with God because he believes and trusts in Him, what place does "works" have in the equation?

 20But are you willing to recognize, you foolish fellow, that faith without works is useless?
 21Was not Abraham our father justified by works when he offered up Isaac his son on the altar?
 22You see that faith was working with his works, and as a result of the works, faith was perfected; 23and the Scripture was fulfilled which says, "And Abraham believed God, and it was reckoned to him as righteousness," and he was called the friend of God.
 24You see that a man is justified by works and not by faith alone.

 James explains it quite clearly.
 A person does not produce "saving faith" through works.
 A person's faith naturally produces works that demonstrate or justify his faith.
 I do not work to be saved, I believe to be saved and this faith produces all kinds of good works in me.

 Abraham's offering of Isaac is a "type" to demonstrate the degree of work a person could do if they really believed.
 Which is harder to do, tell a mountain to move or to offer up your only beloved son?
 With true faith a person could do either and Abraham is a type to show what faith can do, not what faith must do.
 We do not have to do what Abraham did to be saved but if our faith grows to be as great as his we could do it if God asked.